Igalia/explainers/nodes-from-rect/README.md

 This feature's goal is to provide web developers the ability to get access to content within a specific area of a web page.
 This is useful for creating custom interaction models beyond those provided by browsers.
 While this is possible today, the solutions are limited and require heavy lifting from developers.

-To meet this goal, it is proposed that a new `document.nodesFromRect()` function be exposed.
-This would return all DOM nodes that intersect a given rectangle.
+To meet this goal, it is proposed that a new `documentOrShadowRoot.nodesFromRect()` function be exposed.
+This would return all DOM nodes that intersect a given rectangle, scoped to either the document tree or a specific shadow root tree.

 - This document's status: Active
 - Expected venue and specification: CSSWG's [CSSOM View Module](https://drafts.csswg.org/cssom-view/#extensions-to-the-document-interface)